Vestibular migraine is now the accepted term for a type of migraine that mainly presents with dizziness symptoms.

 Symptoms of Vestibular Migraine

-Vestibular Migraine typically is associated with Intolerance of movement (moving the head makes the symptoms worse) and dizziness.
+Vestibular Migraine typically is associated with Intolerance of movement (moving the head or watching moving images makes the symptoms worse) and dizziness.

 Other symptoms during an episode include;